osg-htc/docs/docs/compute-element/htcondor-ce-overview.md

 same.
 Thus, there are three representations of your job, each with its own ID (see diagram below):

--   Submit host: the HTCondor job ID in the original queue
+-   Access point: the HTCondor job ID in the original queue
 -   HTCondor-CE: the incoming grid job’s ID
 -   HTCondor batch system: the routed job’s ID